The Colony, TX 75056

 7 Ways to Get the Most out of Spring in The Colony

 Spring in North Texas is a time of renewal, when the sunny weather and bright blue skies make it a joy to be outdoors.
-While you could enjoy the season just about anywhere in the region, few places offer as much as The Colony.
-Play a few rounds on some of the best public courses in the Dallas and Fort Worth area and hike remote trails or paddle on the vast Lewisville Lake.
+Tee off on some of the best public courses in the Dallas and Fort Worth area, hike remote trails or paddle on the vast Lewisville Lake.
 These are, of course, just a few ways you can get the most out of spring in The Colony.
 Read on to find out more.

 Planning to visit later in the year?
-Don’t miss the Volunteers of America Classic, Red Bull Soapbox Derby, Bow-Wow Luau, or American Heroes: A Salute to Veterans, just a few of The Colony’s annual events held in the fall.
+Don’t miss the Volunteers of America Classic, Bow-Wow Luau, or American Heroes: A Salute to Veterans, just some of The Colony’s annual events held in the summer and fall.

 Celebrate Flight in All Its Forms

-Sometimes, the best thing you can do on a sunny spring day is to go fly a kite.
-Yet this is just part of the high-flying fun at Up, Up & Away!
-Festival of Flight (April 27), when colorful kites fill the sky above The Colony’s Prestwick STEM Academy.
-Not only is this free event the perfect chance to introduce your kids to kite flying, but there are plenty of other things to enjoy throughout the day.
-Make paper airplanes and butterfly bracelets, watch a birds of prey demonstration, and let your youngsters sit in the cockpit and play with the controls of the Frontier Flyer plane from the Frontiers of Flight Museum.
-When your appetite soars, enjoy selections from the on-site food trucks and listen to the live music before settling in for a movie in the evening.
+One of the best things you can do on a sunny spring day is to go fly a kite.
+Take to the skies with the high-flying fun at Up, Up & Away!
+Festival of Flight, where colorful kites glide above The Colony.
+Not only is this free event the perfect chance to introduce the kids to kite flying, but there are plenty of other activities to enjoy throughout the day.
+Make paper airplanes and butterfly bracelets, watch a birds of prey demonstration and more.
+When your appetite soars, enjoy selections from the on-site food trucks and listen to live music before settling in for a movie in the evening.

 Soak Up the Sun on Scenic Golf Courses

 The Colony’s spectacular spring weather and outstanding golf courses will inspire you to hit the links.
-Play a round (or several) at such 18-hole masterpieces as the Old American Golf Club, Tribute Golf Links, or the nine-hole Stewart Peninsula Golf Course.
-The latter two offer compelling links-style courses that serve up unique challenges at each hole, while the Old American Golf Club incorporates the area’s natural beauty in its design by Tripp Davis and 12-time PGA Tour winner Justin Leonard.
-Old American Golf Club is also proud to host the Volunteers of America Classic (Sept.
-30 – Oct.
-6), the state’s only LPGA tour event.
-All three golf courses are perched on the shores of Lewisville Lake, so try not to get distracted by all the gorgeous views as you tee off.
+Play a round (or several) at such 18-hole masterpieces as the Old American Golf Club, Tribute Golf Links or the nine-hole Stewart Peninsula Golf Course.
+The former two offer compelling links-style courses and are a part of Golf Clubs at The Tribute, which host the annual Volunteers of America Classic, Texas’ only LPGA Tour event.
+All three golf courses are nestled on the shores of Lewisville Lake, so try not to get distracted by the gorgeous views as you tee off.

 While these courses are impressive on their own, they aren’t the only way you scratch your golfer’s itch.
 Dig into something delicious and sip on a few drinks at TopGolf, an interactive driving range combined with a bar and restaurant that tees up a fun night out with friends (even those who don’t play golf).
 For a different take on the sport, head to the disc golf course at Bill Allen Memorial Park.
-Test your arm strength, and your accuracy, as you make your way through the 18-hole course set in dense woods and along a small creek.
+Test your arm strength and accuracy as you make your way through the 18-hole course set along a small creek and lush woods.

 No matter what type of golf suits you best, The Colony has something for you.

-When the springtime sunshine warms things up around here, you’ll want to spend as much time outside as you can.
+When the springtime sun warms things up around here, you’ll want to spend as much time outside as you can.
 One of the best ways to get outdoors is to hike along the seven miles of shoreline trails in The Colony.
-These trails are environmentally sensitive and feature designated parking, bike repair stations, water fountains, benches, informational signage, and more.
+These trails are environmentally sensitive and feature designated parking, bike repair stations, water fountains, benches, informational signage and more.

 Start at the Shoreline Trail, a 3.5-mile pathway of stamped concrete and decomposed granite that winds along Lewisville Lake and over rustic bridges.
 Not far away is the 3.1-mile-long Tribute Shoreline Trail, where you’ll wander past hardwoods and through wetlands until you reach the southern tip of the peninsula.
 Admire the sweeping view of the lake, then start making your way back to find more places to explore.